UEFA Nations League: Germany let lead slip again to draw in Switzerland | DW | 06.09.2020

 Germany let a lead slip for the second time in four days as they failed to hit top form in Switzerland.
-Joachim Löw’s side struggled to create in Basel and still await their first win in this season’s Nations League.
+Joachim Löw’s side struggled to create in Basel and still await their first win in the Nations League.

 Switzerland 1-1 Germany, St. Jakob-Park